Skip to main content

 Once Admitted to the ECE Dual Credit Program:

-After completing ECE 100 you are eligible to apply for your ECE Assistant certificate.
+After completing ECE 100 you are eligible to apply for your ECE Assistant (ECEA) certificate.
 An ECEA can work at a childcare facility under the supervision of an ECE professional.

 How to apply: Apply with the BC ECE Registry.
 You will need your official UFV transcript to complete your application.